Why Bother With Authenticity?

-The seemingly unstoppable rise of BeReal, the app that is "not another social network", has brought the question of 'authenticity' on social media to the headlines once again.

-Unlike the more established social media platforms, BeReal leans into spontaneity, notifying users randomly once a day to take and post a photo using both the front and rear cameras of their phone.
+Unlike the more established social media platforms, BeReal leans into spontaneity, notifying users randomly twice a day to take and post a photo using both the front and rear cameras of their phone.

 You have just two minutes to post, are largely only connected to people you know and are actively shamed if you retake your photo or take it outside of the allotted time.
 The result is a series of images documenting mostly mundane activities with a smaller, unflattering snapshot of the user in the corner of each one.